FrostSource/HLACaptionReplacer/README.md

 - -s / -strict

     Compile with strict syntax checking.
 Requires all keys and values to be enclosed with double quotes and will fail on duplicate tokens.

+## Loading captions in-game

+There are two ways to load captions for your addon:

+1. Allow Source to load your captions and add them onto the existing captions.
+This has the benefit of keeping all the base game SFX captions and Alyx ammo mentions.
+Nothing needs to be done for this besides compiling your captions.
+If you want to keep most base game captions but remove some see [Removing base game captions](Writing%20caption%20files.md#removing-base-game-captions).
+2. Override the base game captions using a script and the console command `cc_lang`.
+This will cause base game captions to not be displayed, only captions from your custom files will appear.
+This requires using unique language names like `closecaption_english_custom.dat`.
+The scripts for this are supplied for you to use and require minimal editing.

 # Directives/Pre-Processors